-Applications are scored using a rubric that is shared with applicants during the bidder's conference and training and is posted on the WDE 21st CCLC webpage at edu.wyoming.gov/beyond-the-classroom/grants/21cclc/.
+Applications are scored using a rubric that is shared with applicants during the bidder's conference and training and is posted on the WDE 21st CCLC webpage.
 All applicants will have to address the requirements in 4204(b)(2) through the ESSA-aligned rubric in narrative sections and/or assurances.
 Sections addressing transportation, providing a safe, accessible facility, equitable access private and homeschool students, English language learners, students with special needs (Title VIII), required consultation and collaboration, and sustainability of programming are all have points assigned to them as required elements.
 The WDE will continue to include criteria requiring applicants to demonstrate their capacity for and past success in helping students increase academic achievement.
 At least 5% of the total score will come from this section in the first year of ESSA, with possible increases as eligible applicants understand the process.
 Guidance on how to use the list of external organizations to meet this requirement will be detailed in the application guide and online training.